frogstar-world-b/Nano-GPT/README.md

 5. **Residual Connections and Layer Normalization**:
    - To facilitate training deep networks, residual connections are used, and layer normalization is applied after each sub-layer.

+## Technical Note
+The scripts were run on a MacBook Pro M2 Max, so the device is set to "mps" to take advantage of the GPU.
+The scripts include a code snippet to accommodate "cuda" or "cpu".